 Applications for projects for Fall 2018/Spring 2019 are now being accepted.
-Deadline is April 11.
+Deadline extended to April 23.

 GRANT PROPOSAL CATEGORIES

 The CCA awards grants to projects in four categories: Visual and Media Arts; Space and Installation Arts; Performance and Music Arts; and Writing and Literary Arts.
 Examples of the types of projects or media supported in each category include but are not limited to the following:

 Drawing, illustration, painting, photography, printmaking, video, film, animation, interaction design, new media, data visualizations, software, and apparel/fashion design.

 Space and Installation Arts:

 Indoor/outdoor installations, sculpture, site-specific works, interactive environments, architectural design, industrial design, interior design, lighting design, stage set design, curated exhibitions, festivals, workshops, and screenings.

 Performance and Music Arts:

 Choreography, composition, conducting, directing, movement and dance, musical and vocal performance, performance art, and theatrical performance.

 Creative writing, poetry, prose, literary performance, poetry/book readings, student literary publications, and scriptwriting.